-Where Can You Work With a Logistics Degree??
+Where Can You Work as a Logistics Professional?

 Logistics majors can find work in a variety of industries.
 Many companies need logisticians who can streamline supply chains, arrange shipping, and promote efficiency.
 Nearly every business that manufactures, imports, or exports goods benefits from hiring logistics graduates.
-Additionally, logistics degree holders can work for consulting firms that advise many different types of companies.
-Job opportunities for logistics professionals grow as they earn more advanced degrees.
+Additionally, logistics degree-holders can work for consulting firms that advise many different types of companies.
+Job opportunities for logistics professionals tend to grow as they gain experience and earn more advanced degrees.

 - Management of Companies and Enterprises